Oyster Bay History Walk: Sites on the Walk

 Details of the locations of the site on the walk are available on the linked map.

 1. Introduction

 The Walk starts at the Baykery Cafe with a general introduction to Oyster Bay and its history.

-While many people know Oyster Bay as the home of Theodore Roosevelt there is, of course, much more to tell.
-Before the first arrivals of European colonials over 350 years ago the Matinecock Indians settled in the area at least a thousand years ago.
-Dutch and English merchants, fishermen, and shipbuilders later made this a lively center of maritime trade.
-One of George Washington’s most important spies Robert Townsend lived here.
-The notorious pirate Captain Kidd visited for a short time, as did Typhoid Mary.

 2. Fleet's Hall

 Oyster Bay ca. 1890.
 Snouder's Drug Store in left foreground, Moore's Building in right background, and Fleet's Hall to its right in foreground.

 Fleet's Hall is a building that once stood in Oyster Bay, New York.
 The building served as an important civic and social meeting place during the time that Theodore Roosevelt was a resident of Oyster Bay and served as Governor of New York State and later President of the United States.
 The building was used for events such as public meetings, concerts, receptions, dances, and dinners.
 It was also the site of the first moving picture screening in Oyster Bay.